 What exactly does a “7” mean?
 Irritating or excruciating?
 I doubt everyone’s “7” is the same.
 How did the 1-10 scale become so popular?
 My theory is that people can’t put what they feel into words.

 Whether physical or emotional, we’ve lost the ability to share.
 Which means we’ve lost the ability to communicate.
-To know.
-To understand.
-To empathize.
+To know, understand, or empathize.
 To help each other.

 Have we lost something important within ourselves?